Revere High School (Massachusetts): Health center

+Contraceptive services

 Revere High School's health center has birth control services, including contraceptives and the morning-after pill.
 The Massachusetts General Hospital operates this clinic.
-Students may use this clinic only if they have permission from their parents.
+Students may use this clinic with guardians' permission.

-In 2009 groups of parents objected to these services.
-They started a petition to have a November 3, 2009 bill to eliminate these services.
-The voters in the city ultimately did not approve of the vote for removing the contraception services.
+In 2009, some parents objected to these services and started a petition to have them eliminated.
+The voters in the city ultimately defeated the controversial ballot initiative.

+At the time, superintendent Dr. Paul Dakin was a vocal defendant of the students' access to family planning services.
+In response to the misinformation campaign waged by the local Catholic community, he said, "They will stoop to anything to get their moral issue across and take away parents' rights.
+I have a problem with people lying over a podium."
+In specific, Dakin was addressing claims made by a church bulletin that the School Committee voted in secret on the contraceptive policy, and that junior high students had access to the clinic within the high school.

 Student performance

 In 2008 the rate of students attending tertiary education was 67% and the dropout rate was almost 9%.
 As of 2014, 80% of the school's graduates go to universities and colleges, and the school had a 3% dropout rate.

 In 2009, the school had a graduation rate of 71.5%, which rose to 87.9% by 2017.

 Extracurricular activities

 Among the Academic Extracurricular activities offered to Revere students are the Speech and Debate Team, who compete in the Massachusetts Forensics League, National Catholic Forensics League, and the National Forensics League, the Drama Guild, Model UN, Art Club, Book Club, Dance Team, ELL/Foreign Language Club, Friendship Club, Future Teachers Club, Gay Straight Alliance, Green Team/Community Service Club, Interact Club, Health & Fitness Club, Key Club, National Honor Society, North Shore Science League, Poetry Out Loud, Revere Culture Club, RHS Connect, RHS Newspaper, Robotics Club, Rock Ensemble, Stronghold Club, Technology Club and the Youth Empowerment Team.